 Yosemite wilderness permit reservations are available 24 weeks (168 days) in advance.
-For each day, 60% can be reserved ahead of time.
-The remaining 40% are available on a first-come, first-served basis no earlier than 11 am the day before your hike begins.
+Read the JMT permit page on Yosemite’s website.
 If you hope to reserve a permit, you should apply exactly 168 days in advance.
 See which trailheads are full.

 The official northern terminus of the JMT is at the Happy Isles trailhead in Yosemite Valley.

 Whitney Portal permits for the JMT can be reserved via recreation.gov.
 These permits are in extremely high demand and are issued using a lottery system.
 Applications to enter the lottery are accepted online from February 1 through March 15.
 Start dates in July, August and September usually fill completely from the lottery.